prehensile/alexa-sittingroom/writeup.md

 Tim manged to [simulate](https://gist.github.com/timcowlishaw/2d8917ff1b471ec4317b7c188bdd3f44) the kind of loop we wanted outside of a VUI system, but if we were going to make a piece for voice devices, we needed to contrive a source of errors.

-Which made me think of *Oulipo S+7*.
+Which made me think of [*Oulipo S+7*](https://en.wikipedia.org/wiki/Oulipo#Constraints).

 I first came across S+7 on Ross Sutherland's excellent podcast [Imaginary Advice](https://www.imaginaryadvice.com/).
 The [particular episode](https://soundcloud.com/ross-sutherland/32-jerusalem-7) I'm thinking of was a recording of a collaboration between Sutherland and Matthew Kaner, where Sutherland had rewritten Jerusalem using a writing technique where nouns and verbs in the original text are replaced by words a few steps removed in the dictionary. *Room* becomes *Roosevelt* and so on.
-The technique is called [Oulipo S+7](https://en.wikipedia.org/wiki/Oulipo#Constraints), after the French-speaking group of writers and mathematicians who devised it in the 1960s.
+The technique is named *Oulipo S+7* after the French-speaking group of writers and mathematicians who devised it in the 1960s.

 I immediately liked the language glitches introduced by S+7 — they reminded me of generative language experiments I've known and loved in the past, during my time messing about with Twitter bots.